 - 2.a.
-Monitor the adequacy of park and recreational facilities to accommodate existing residents and anticipated future growth. - 2.b.
-Explore opportunities to work with service clubs and organizations for the maintenance and development of recreational facilities and activities. - 2.c.
-Maintain, improve, and manage the use of public access to waterways. - 2.d.
-Consider the continued viability and quality of recreational pursuits when reviewing development proposals and making land use decisions. - 2.e.
+Continue to work with the City of Waupaca, and other jurisdictions where appropriate, to provide town residents with recreational opportunities. - 2.b Monitor the adequacy of access to park and recreational facilities to accommodate town recreational demands. - 2.c Evaluate the need for town owned recreational facilities to accommodate anticipated future recreational demands. - 2.d.
+Explore opportunities to work with service clubs and organizations for the development and maintenance of recreational facilities and activities. - 2.e.
+Maintain and improve existing public access to waterways. - 2.f.
+Consider the continued viability and quality of recreational pursuits when reviewing development proposals and making land use decisions. - 2.g.
 Support efforts to acquire additional public recreational lands and create additional public recreational trails when they are consistent with the town's comprehensive plan.

-Goal 3 Ensure proper disposal of wastewater to protect groundwater and surface water resources.
+Goal 3 Ensure proper management and disposal of wastewater, grey water, and stormwater to protect groundwater and surface water resources.